Not sure if Fleet Clean is right for you?

 Potential Mitigations

-• If a PE firm is involved, your attorney can help you research its reputation and track record with other franchise brands.
+• A business advisor can help you research the parent company's reputation and its track record with other subsidiary brands.

 Non-Disclosure of Parent Company